 Here follows a brief list of a few types of bruschetta sorted by region of origin:

 Tuscany: This is the region where the famous Italian poet Dante Alighieri was born.
-Here, bruschetta is also known as ‘fettunta’, that literally means ‘oiled slice’.
+Here, bruschetta is also known as ‘fettunta’, that means ‘oiled slice’.
 Tuscan bread is used to prepare it: it’s also known as ‘silly bread’, because it’s made without salt.
 The ingredients for the basic seasoning are just extra virgin olive oil, garlic, salt and pepper.

 Fettunta is often accompanied by meat or salami.